 EFLH = Equivalent Full Load Hours of operation for the installed measure.

-CF = Demand Coincidence Factor, TheTheThe percentage of the total measure demand that is coincident with the electric system’s summer peak window.
+CF = Demand Coincidence Factor,defined as the fraction of the total technology demand that is coincident with the utility system summer peak, as defined by Act 129.

 Other resource savings will be calculated as appropriate.